 The awards have been launched to recognise the very best in Harlow’s existing architecture, as well as encouraging excellence in the design of Harlow’s development over the coming years.

-Each year, one residential and one non-residential building, completed in the preceding 12 months, is selected by an expert judging panel, following a public vote.
+Each year, one residential and one non-residential building, and (from 2019) one environmental project, completed in the preceding 12 months is selected by an expert judging panel following a public vote.

 Photography courtesy of Alastair Howe, used with thanks.